kylebuscaglia/pallen/README.md

 # pallen
-Project Allen PHP Repo
+Project Allen Laravel (PHP) Repo

-Pallen is the backend service required to consume a Twilio based webhook to intercept and process SMS text messages.
+Pallen is a laravel based backend service that can consume a Twilio based webhook to process an incoming SMS message and respond back.

 Step 1.
 Create an account on Twilio and follow the necessary steps to aquire a number.